Designing Robots to Help Women: SPECULATION

-Various suggestions have been made for how such women could be helped: For example, phone calls to DV helplines can be masked, and women freed from family phone plans on request.\footnote{https://ksltv.com/602266/fcc-adopts-new-cellphone-rules-designed-to-keep-domestic-violence-victims-safer/} As well, cues such as drawing a black dot on one's hand, selecting a red pen at a hospital, or uttering keywords like “Angela” or “Minotaur” at a bar, can be used to surreptitiously seek help.\footnote{www.bbc.com/news/blogs-trending-34326137}$^,$\footnote{themighty.com/2020/01/domestic-violence-preventionsign- red-marker/}$^,$\footnote{canadianwomen.org/signal-for-help/} However, it's not clear how effective such existing strategies are: Backlash effects could exist; if the aggressor learns about such a communication, the victim could be beaten more.
-Furthermore, perpetrators typically seek to "gaslight" or manipulate victims into doubting themselves, by establishing narratives to maintain power and control, e.g., telling victims that they are crazy, useless, or to blame, and that this is how things must be~\cite{hailes2023they}.
-As a result of repeatedly experiencing traumatic and uncontrollable events, including physical and psychological abuse, victims often have little self-esteem left, and frequently develop posttraumatic stress disorder (PTSD), major depressive disorder (MDD), or "learned helplessness", which contribute to submissiveness and reduce a woman's belief that her actions could lead to a positive result~\cite{bargai2007posttraumatic}.
-Thus, while successful arrests could help to reduce repeated offences by approximately half~\cite{amaral2023deterrence}, as with other crimes such as sex trafficking or forced marriage, battered women are often trapped, and it's hard for women themselves to break free.
+Various suggestions have been made: For example, phone calls to DV helplines can be masked, and women freed from family phone plans on request.\footnote{\href{https://ksltv.com/602266/fcc-adopts-new-cellphone-rules-designed-to-keep-domestic-violence-victims-safer}{https://ksltv.com/602266/fcc-adopts-new-cellphone-rules-designed-to-keep-domestic-violence-victims-safer}} As well, help can be sought by drawing a black dot on one's hand, selecting a red pen at a hospital, or uttering keywords like "Angela" or "Minotaur" at a bar.\footnote{\href{www.bbc.com/news/blogs-trending-34326137}{www.bbc.com/news/blogs-trending-34326137}}$^,$\footnote{\href{themighty.com/2020/01/domestic-violence-preventionsign- red-marker}{themighty.com/2020/01/domestic-violence-preventionsign- red-marker}}$^,$\footnote{\href{canadianwomen.org/signal-for-help}{canadianwomen.org/signal-for-help}} However, it's not clear how effective such existing strategies are: Backlash effects could exist; if an aggressor learns about such a communication, the victim could be beaten more.
+Furthermore, perpetrators typically seek to "gaslight" or manipulate victims into doubting themselves, by establishing narratives to maintain power and control--e.g., telling victims that they are crazy, useless, or to blame, and that this is how things must be~\cite{hailes2023they}.
+As a result of repeatedly experiencing traumatic and uncontrollable events, including physical and psychological abuse, victims often have little self-esteem left, and frequently develop posttraumatic stress disorder (PTSD), major depressive disorder (MDD), or "learned helplessness"--which contribute to submissiveness and reduce a woman's belief that her actions could lead to a positive result~\cite{bargai2007posttraumatic}.
+Thus, while successful arrests could help to reduce repeated offences by approximately half~\cite{amaral2023deterrence}, as with other crimes such as sex trafficking or forced marriage, battered women often feel trapped, and it's hard for women themselves to break free.

 Then, what might be needed?
 As above, one challenge is getting information to the victims, so they are no longer alone.
-Also, women who are victims need to be protected; something should be done for them without them having to start the process.
+Also, women who are victims need to be protected; something should be done without them having to start the process.